 Starring the lavish queen herself, Sarah Paulson, this most recent Ryan Murphy creation is as twisted and eccentric as one might expect.

-Ratched tells the origin story of Mildred Ratched from ‘One Flew Over the Cuckoos Nest‘ before she became the ruthless Nurse the movie portrays.
+Ratched tells the origin story of Mildred Ratched from ‘One Flew Over the Cuckoos Nest‘ before she became the ruthless Nurse that we see in the movie.

 While the show received mixed reviews, we absolutely adored the gore, the twists, and the campness of it all.
-And the beautiful romance between Sarah Paulson and Cynthia Nixon is as compelling as it sounds.
+But it’s the beautiful romance between Sarah Paulson and Cynthia Nixon (both openly queer in real life) that had us hooked on this Lesbian Netflix series.

 Prepare to laugh, cry and cringe with this hilarious teen comedy series, which follows Otis as he reluctantly becomes a sex therapist amidst his high-school peers.